-Progress reports will be sent home at midterm.
-Students in grades K - 8 will receive a report.
+Progress reports are available online a week after the end of each trimester.
 If you have any questions concerning your child's progress, please make an appointment to talk with your child's teacher.

-Students will receive a grade for each subject each Quarter.
+Students will receive a grade for each subject each trimester.

 ATHLETIC ELIGIBILITY - Students involved in sports will have their core subject grades checked every Thursday during the season.
 If a student has an "F" in any core subject area, they will be ineligible to play for the following week.
-The athletic director will contact parents and coaches who have students who are ineligible.
+The Athletic Director will contact parents and coaches who have students who are ineligible.
+Students must have a current physical to participate in athletics.

-HANDWRITING - The basic skills of penmanship will be taught in grades 1-4.
+HANDWRITING - The basic skills of penmanship will be taught in grades K-5.
 Every teacher is expected to demand the best handwriting regardless of whether or not he/she teaches handwriting.
 Students are expected to complete assignments in cursive beginning in third grade.
 Students may be asked to redo an assignment if it cannot be read.